GeorgeGPUGH/Quantitative-Models/README.md

 Here I upload my quantitative models, such as random walk models to simulate stochastic asset price movement.

-NOTE: The Delta_Gamma_Neutral_Optimiser.py is depreciated and will be updated in the coming days (12/2/24)
+NOTE: The Delta_Gamma_Neutral_Optimiser.py is deprecated and will be updated in the coming days (12/2/24)